 Some auction items require detailed personal data to be disclosed in order for the winning bidder to take advantage of the item.
 For example, with an auction item offering a dog-walking service, the winning bidder will usually need the contact details of the person who will do the dog-walking.
 You should use the “winner”s instructions” field in the auction item administration pages to provide this type of information.
 The winner’s instructions are sent to the winning bidder by email and are only visible on the site to the winning bidder when they are logged in.

 If you create auction content, you can elect to receive email notifications about bidding activity on your auction items.
 We offer this because we believe that auction administrators find these notifications useful.
 If you don not wish to receive these emails, you can disable them on the Notifications page within “My account” on our site.

-We will use your email address to send you confirmation of payment when you buy and auction item, when a bidder wins an item in one of your auctions, when you make or receive a donation, and when you pay for an account upgrade.
+We will use your email address to send you confirmation of payment when you pay for something using the payment gateway on our site.
 We do this because we believe these communications to be important to you in the context of your account with us.

 We may use your name and email address in order to contact you in the context of account management, e.g. to advise you that your paid account is coming due for renewal, to troubleshoot problems with your account, or to advise of a completed upgrade or downgrade.
 We do this in the context of providing good customer service and ensuring that you don’t inadvertently lose access to paid account features.